 In the UK, 7.4 million people are living with a heart disease or circulatory disease.
 Coronary heart disease is the most common of these conditions.
-We’ve talked briefly about coronary heart disease in our guide to the 20 most common medical conditions affecting older people which gives a brief summary of coronary heart disease.
-Today, however, we’ll be taking a detailed look at this medical condition, discussing the symptoms, causes, and treatments of coronary heart disease, as well as the main treatments available.
+We’ve talked briefly about coronary heart disease in our guide to the 20 most common medical conditions affecting older people.
+Today, however, we’ll be taking a detailed look at this medical condition, discussing the symptoms and causes of coronary heart disease, as well as the main treatments available.

 What is Coronary Heart Disease?

-CHD is caused by a process called atheroschlerosis.
-This refers to the build-up of a fatty substance called atheroma on the inner walls of the coronary arteries.
-The coronary arteries supply your heart with oxygen-rich blood.
-Therefore, if too much atheroma builds up in the arteries, they can become very narrow and this will prevent your heart from receiving the oxygenated blood it needs.
+Coronary heart disease – or CHD – is caused by a process called atherosclerosis.
+This term refers to the build-up of a fatty substance called atheroma on the inner walls of the coronary arteries.
+The coronary arteries supply your heart with oxygenated blood.
+If too much atheroma builds up in the arteries, they can become dangerously narrow.
+This will prevent your heart from receiving the oxygen-rich blood it needs.

 Sometimes, a piece of the built-up fatty substance can break off of the artery wall.
 This can cause a blood clot to form.
 Blood clots are incredibly dangerous because they can cut off the supply of blood to your heart.
 This is otherwise known as a heart attack.